 The new 750,000-square-foot David H. Koch Center for Cancer Care at Memorial Sloan Kettering Cancer Center is the largest stand-alone cancer care center in New York City and foregrounds the development and utilization of innovative outpatient treatment programs.
 Offering nearly every aspect of outpatient cancer […]

-Manhattan’s Hudson Yards is the largest private real estate development in U.S. history, jointly developed by Related Companies and Oxford Properties and incorporating 17 million square feet of commercial and residential space, a cultural center, park space, a public school, and a luxury hotel.
-Anchoring […]
+Manhattan’s Hudson Yards is the largest private real estate development in U.S. history, jointly developed by Related Companies and Oxford Properties Group and incorporating 17 million square feet of commercial and residential space, a cultural center, park space, a public school, and a luxury hotel. […]

 Designed by Robert A.M.
 Stern Architects, 220 Central Park South is a residential skyscraper in Midtown Manhattan.
 The 70-story, 950-foot-tall tower is clad in honed Alabama Limestone, which has a rich, creamy color.
 This material is ideal for the structure’s classical architectural profiles, such as […]

 Designed by Snøhetta, Temple University’s new Charles Library is defined by a solid base clad in vertical sections of Mesabi black granite in narrow 6-inch strips with a split-face finish and sawn reveals in a variety of dimensions.
 Anchoring a new social and academic hub […]

 Standing proudly at the foot of Hudson Boulevard amongst the towers, 50 Hudson Yards is surrounded by the public plaza of the boulevard, and the flows of traffic along 34th Street and 10th Avenues.
 Designed by Foster + Partners and developed by Related Companies and […]